canoo/grails-ulc/README.md

 template and configuration provided by this plugin are setup for a single ULC application.
 This is to take advantage of ULC's application framework.
 Of course this is just for your convenience.
-In case you require more than one ULC application running within the same Grails application just follow the guidlines in the enclosed PDF documents (*ULCApplicationDevelopmentGuide.pdf*).
+In case you require more than one ULC application running within the same Grails application just follow the guidelines in the enclosed PDF documents (*ULCApplicationDevelopmentGuide.pdf*).

 4. Locate the generated application class file under *src/groovy*.
 This is the